bennettaur/diffhook/README.md

 - [ ] Support determining the branch being merged into for generating the diff (ex. through github?)
 - [x] support specifying the branch to compare to
 - [ ] automatically detect main branch, ~~and fetch it if it isn't present~~
+- [ ] Add a fail type action so that a CI step can fail?

 ### Server